 So what are you waiting for?
 Scroll down and see all these daring dinos for yourself!

-My heart skips a beat when I see this chubby little brontosaurus couple.
+My heart skipped a beat when I saw this chubby little brontosaurus couple.
 I love the contrasting spots on their backs, the rosy cheeks, and the white patch on the belly.
-The free crochet pattern includes a helpful tip for getting the legs to look more flush with the body instead of sticking out like a sore thumb.
+The free dinosaur crochet includes a helpful tip for getting the legs to look more flush with the body instead of sticking out like a sore thumb.

 Designer: StringyDingDing